ericholscher/ericholscher.com/site/blog/2023/feb/10/we-dont-do-that-here.rst

    Them: “But I was trying to be funny.”
    Me (shrugging): “That isn’t relevant.
 We don’t do that here.”

+This is a wonderful example of being an ally, someone who speaks up to ensure that the space is more welcoming.

-Read Aja's `full post <https://thagomizer.com/blog/2017/09/29/we-don-t-do-that-here.html>`_ for other examples.
+Read the `full post <https://thagomizer.com/blog/2017/09/29/we-don-t-do-that-here.html>`_ for other examples.

 Further reading
 ---------------